domagojk/js-event-sourcing-example-app/Readme.md

 }
 ```

 If you look at event names, they are all in past tense.
 Although we can technically name them anyway we want to, "event" is always something that has already happened and it should therefore reflect this in it’s name being in the past tense.
-Good event naming allows domain expert (or a system architect) to infer from the event names alone.
+Good event naming allows domain expert (as described before, person who knows line of business we are creating software for) to infer from the event names alone.
 It also makes it easier to debug your application.
 There are many good articles on event naming best practices and going into details would be off scope for this project.

 ## Commands